-CSMART's mission is to be a leader in developing and delivering the best professional training and set the global standard in the maritime industry by:
+CSMART's mission is to be a leader in developing and delivering professional training and set the global standard in the maritime industry by:

 In 2007, nautical educators had evaluated the bridge and safety management practices on board ships of P&O Cruises and Princess Cruises.
 The educators agreed that each ship operated to a high standard of traditional navigation.

 However, with today’s evolution to operate large cruise ships in ports with minimal operational margins, they believed it was essential that navigation and maneuvering be carried out with high precision using all available resources.
 Next to that, it became apparent that bridge practices must keep abreast of the times, preferably be ahead of them.
 The educators' recommendations included officer understanding of bridge navigation equipment, new bridge organization and procedures, and simulator training.

 To meet these recommendations, P&O Cruises and Princess Cruises set up a training center with actual bridge equipment and a layout identical to the bridges on board the most modern vessels.
 In July 2009, the CSMART facility opened, forming the foundation for today’s Arison Maritime Center.

 CSMART Academy began pioneering a role-based bridge management system in 2009 for P&O Cruises UK and Princess Cruises.
 As of 2012, the center expanded training to bridge and engineering officers from all of Carnival Corporation’s global brands – providing an across-the-board foundation for safety, sustainability and operational excellence in maritime operations.
 This role-based resource management approach focuses on officers operating as a coordinated team, with each officer assigned a role for specific functions instead of operating according to the traditional hierarchical system.